 Aircraft classified under aircraft, property and equipment and capital work in progress are assessed for impairment by comparing the carrying value to their estimated recoverable amount, being the higher of their estimated fair value less costs of disposal and value in use at individual CGU level.
-For the year ended 31 December 2022, Abu Dhabi Aviation has not recorded any impairment loss on its aircraft fleet (separate CGUs) (2021: AED 29.9 million).
-Royal Jet LLC has recorded an impairment loss on its G5000 fleet (separate CGU) amounting to AED 9.1 million (2021: AED 12.5 million).
-Details of the impairment losses are set out in note 5 to the consolidated financial statements.
+For the year ended 31 December 2023, Abu Dhabi Aviation has not recorded any impairment loss on its aircraft fleet (separate CGUs) (2022: AED nil).
+Further, Royal Jet LLC has not recorded an impairment loss on its G5000 fleet (separate CGU) (2022: AED 9.1 million).